-All three are from bovines- cattle.
-A cow is a female, a bull is a male and steer is also male, but has been castrated.
+All four skins types are bovine.
+A steer is a castrated male, a cow is a female, and a bull is a male.
 The main difference in the tonal quality of the skins comes from the level of the testosterone in the animal.
-Testosterone in bulls produces a thicker, denser, tougher hide.
+Testosterone in bulls produces a hide that is thick, dense and tough.

 When it comes to the rawhide, there is very little difference between cow and steer.
 Most tanners will tell you they can’t tell the difference between them after the hide has been processed.
 The way that they are processed can make more of a difference in the look, feel and sound than the sex of the animal.
 I have found that mostly what people want when they ask for cow is a skin that looks lighter in color.
 The color is due to processing with lime or certain other chemicals, and it also gives a different sound characteristic than the way our steer skins are processed.